 - Develop enough language proficiency to order a meal at a Korean restaurant

-- 30-day challenge, 20 minutes of listening practise per day.
+- 30-day challenge, 20 minutes of listening practice per day.

 Make sure you have a hard copy of your goals, whether that be writing out your goals or printing off a list, and placing this somewhere you can review on a daily basis.
 Another great way to track your daily progress and stay motivated is to sign up to the smartphone app Coach.
 Coach allows you to add your custom-made daily goals to a list and you can tick them off during the day as you achieve them.

 3) Find Korean friends

 In major cities such as Melbourne, Sydney and Brisbane finding Korean friends shouldn’t be a problem but in smaller cities, you may have to look more carefully.
 University campuses are a great way to find Korean students, and working holidaymakers will also be keen to make local friends and to practice English.
 You can also advertise for Korean language buddies online on Gumtree and Hanlingo.
 There’s also an app called Hello Talk to help you find language exchange friends nearby, just be weary of some users who aren’t there to learn languages!

 4) Social Media